dipAch/dipach.github.io/_posts/2020-08-18-playing-with-redis-source.md

 ## Getting Redis
 ---

-Like most open-source software, Redis is also hosted on Github.
-Head on to https://github.com/redis/redis and clone the repository, using either the *HTTPS or SSH* options.
+Like most open-source software, redis is also hosted on github.
+Head on to [https://github.com/redis/redis](https://github.com/redis/redis) and clone the repository, using either the *HTTPS or SSH* options.

 ## Building Redis
 ---